shenglandu/PushBoundary/README.md

 - boundary, i.e., 0 for interior and 1 for boundary
 - direction, i.e., dx, dy, dz

-For running PointNet++ backbone, use the data extracted from `kpconv_data_s3dis/s3dis.zip`.
+For running KP-Conv backbone, use the data extracted from `kpconv_data_s3dis/s3dis.zip`.
 The scenes are stored in .ply format, containing the same fields.
 You can also find the subsampled point clouds using the default voxel size of 5cm.
-Unzip the data and put both the original point clouds and the subsampled point clouds under the folder `KPCOnv_Backbone/data_s3dis/`.Note that there is an additional field "dis_boundary", denoting the distance from current point to the closest boundary point.
+Unzip the data and put both the original point clouds and the subsampled point clouds under the folder `KPConv_Backbone/data_s3dis/`.Note that there is an additional field "dis_boundary", denoting the distance from current point to the closest boundary point.
 However, this field is not used in our final network.

 ### Running using the baseline PointNet++
 Train the model using: